timint/ftp-srv-esm/README.md

 # ftp-srv-esm

 Modern, extensible FTP Server.
 Based on [ftp-srv](https://github.com/QuorumDMS/ftp-srv) 4.6.3.
 How is it different from v4?
 Code has been rewritten for ECMAScript Modules (ESM).
-Several outdated and/or vulnerable npm dependencies has been updated or removed.
+Deprecated, outdated and vulnerable npm dependencies has been removed, replaced and updated.

 ## Features
 - Extensible [file systems](#file-system) per connection